 By day, a mild-mannered — not to say quiet to the point of invisibility — secretary, at night Sharon wrote.
 She didn’t write well, but she did write a lot, and along about 1976, she entered a story in the Balticon X short story contest.
 The story took first prize, thereby convincing Sharon that she was indeed on the right road.

 Four years later, in very close order, she made her first fiction sale, to Amazing, quit her day-job, and, with partner Steve Miller, opened Bookcastle, a genre bookstore affiliated with the science fiction and fantasy art agency Dreamsgarth.
-In this way, she got to go to a lot of science fiction conventions, met a lot of people, and slowly thereby became visible.
+Because of this, she got to go to a lot of science fiction conventions, met a lot of people, and slowly thereby became visible.

 Dreamsgarth having long since gone the way of Bookcastle, Sharon nowadays travels to conventions as part of Sharon Lee and Steve Miller, authors of the Liaden Universe®.
-With Steve, her husband and co-author, Sharon has published eighteen science fiction and fantasy novels, and nearly four dozen short stories.
-Under her own byline, she has written two mystery novels, three contemporary fantasy, and more than a dozen shorter works.
+With Steve, her husband and co-author, Sharon has published twenty-two science fiction and fantasy novels, and nearly four dozen short stories.
+Under her own byline, she has written two mystery novels, a contemporary fantasy trilogy, and more than a dozen shorter works.